XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 The most common use cases are to handle a tag in a nonstandard way or as a no-op, but you can also implement a custom tag for your specific purposes.
-After you implement this interface or extend an existing implementation, you still need to register it with html2pdf so that it knows what to call.
+After you implement this interface or extend an existing implementation, you still need to register it with pdfHTML so that it knows what to call.

 This can be achieved by extending `DefaultTagWorkerFactory` and overriding the following method: